 I feel like I already know him because God dribbled some of Phaltiel's tears out of His archives into my heart to help me understand Phaltiel's perspective.
 It was horrible.
 I sobbed and sobbed, but the experience gave me a deeper comprehension of God's great compassion, and how He sorrows even for the wicked in their pains when they are judged.
 I don't think that Phaltiel was all that wicked of a guy, though.
 He was in love with a princess and when she was offered to him, like most men would have done in the same position, he didn't turn down the opportunity.

 The advantage David had in having Michal brought back to him was political.
-Besides the fact that Michal now bitterly resented him, the Law forbade him from having sexual relations with her.
+Besides the fact that Michal now bitterly resented him, the Laws of Moses forbade him from having sexual relations with her.
 Michal was defiled for him by her marriage to another.
 She was no longer merely Michal.
 She was now Michal/Phaltiel.
 Her one–flesh relationship with Phaltiel within a marriage covenant sealed her off from becoming one flesh with David.
 There no longer existed the potential for sexual relations with him being anything other than merely sensual.
 Procreation and fun are not the only reasons God instituted sex.